ionic-zone/ionic.zone/_articles/fastlane/add-metadata-and-upload.md

 ### Upload to iTunes Connect

-If you press `n` it won't continue with the upload and you can fix things further.
+If you press <kbd>n</kbd> it won't continue with the upload and you can fix things further.
-If you are ready, press `y` to upload the data:
+If you are ready, press <kbd>y</kbd> to upload the data:

 ![`fastlane deliver` upload success](/assets/fastlane/fastlane-deliver-upload-success.png)